-The site utility adjustment was based on the overall utility of the subject, including its triple frontage, as compared to the comparable sales.
-All three sales were similar and no adjustments were necessary.
+The site utility adjustment was based on the overall utility of the subject as compared to the comparable sales.
+Sales 1 and 2 were similar and did not require an adjustment.
+Sale 3 was superior overall and required a negative adjustment.